manicminer/ansible-auto-scaling-tutorial/README.md

   register: ma_result
 ```

-There’s more going on here too.
-We not only configure our ASG and scaling policies, but also create CloudWatch metric alarms to measure the load across our instances, and associate them with the corresponding Scaling Policies to complete our configuration.
+There's more going on here too.
+We not only configure our ASG and scaling policies, but also create CloudWatch metric alarms to measure the load across our instances, and associate them with the corresponding scaling policies to complete our configuration.

+Here we have configured our CloudWatch alarms to trigger based on aggregate CPU usage within our auto scaling group.
+When the average CPU utilization exceeds 50% across your instances for 5 consecutive samples taken every 60 seconds (i.e. 5 minutes), a scaling event will be triggered that launches a new instance to relieve the load.
+A corresponding CloudWatch alarm also triggers a scaling event to terminate an instance from the auto scaling group when the average CPU utilization drops below 20% across your instances for the same sample period.

+The minimum and maximum sizes for the auto scaling group are set to 2 and 10 respectively.
+It's important to get these values right for your application workload.
+You do not want to be under resourced for early peaks in traffic, and for redundancy reasons it's a good idea to always have at least 2 instances in service.
+Equally you probably want your application to scale for peak periods, but perhaps not beyond a safety limit in the event you receive massive amounts of traffic which could result in escalating costs.

 Particularly important to note here is how we configure the `ec2_asg` module to perform rolling deploys.
 First, we determine how many instances the ASG currently has running and use this to specify our `desired_capacity` and calculate a suitable `replace_batch_size`.
 The `replace_all_instances` option specifies that all currently running instances should be replaced by new instances using the new Launch Configuration.
 Together, this ensures that the capacity of our ASG is not adversely affected during the deploy and allows us to safely deploy at any time, whether we are currently running 5 or 5000 instances!
 Of course this means that the more instances you have running, the longer the entire process will take.
 You may wish to increase the `replace_batch_size` if you are consistently running more instances.